NICMx/Jool/doc/usr/en/siit-dc-2xlat.md

 You need this if SIIT-DC doesn't suffice because some application in the Data Centre either doesn't support NAT (i.e., the lack of end-to-end transparency of IP addresses) or gets a flu whenever IPv6 is around.

-This will be the expected packet flow (in addition to the ones in the [SIIT-DC tutorial](siit-dc.html)):
+This will be the expected packet flow (in addition to the ones in the [SIIT-DC Architecture](siit-dc.html)):

 ![Fig.2 - Packet Flow](../images/flow/siit-dc-2xlat.svg "Fig.2 - Packet Flow")

 ## Configuration

-Start from the [SIIT-DC configuration](siit-dc.html#configuration) and add the following SIIT Jool setup to _ER_:
+Start from the [SIIT-DC configuration](siit-dc.html#configuration) and add the following SIIT Jool setup on _ER_:

 {% highlight bash %}
 modprobe jool_siit pool6=2001:db8:46::/96